 I love Thai food…don’t you?
 In fact, my favorite restaurant is the “Royal Thai” in Laguna Beach, California.
 They serve the best Thai food I’ve ever had.
-I even took a cooking class from them quite a few years ago.
-I learned about all the spices and ingredients used in Thai cooking including basil, white pepper, curry, coconut milk and other tasty treats.
-That year I made a Thai feast for New Year’s Eve including Lemon Grass soup; it literally took me all day long but wow, was it ever worth it!
+I took a cooking class from them quite a few years ago and learned about the ingredients used in Thai cooking including: basil, white pepper, turmeric, ginger, lime juice, curry, coconut milk and lemon grass.
+I enjoyed learning about the various flavor combinations used in Thai cooking.

 Thai Chicken Curry in a Hurry

 - 1 stalk broccoli

 - 2 cloves garlic

 - 1 T coconut oil

 - 2 tsp curry powder

 - 2 T honey